Galuzzi/IBM_DS/README.md

 # IBM_DS
 This repository is about my progress in the Coursera course IBM Data Science.

-# Create a new repository on GitHub
-# Repository name: IBM-Data-Science-Coursera
+### Repository name: IBM-Data-Science-Coursera
-# Description: Projects and resources from the IBM Data Science Professional Certificate on Coursera
+### Description: Projects and resources from the IBM Data Science Professional Certificate on Coursera

-# Clone the repository locally
+### Clone the repository locally
 git clone https://github.com/yourusername/IBM-Data-Science-Coursera.git
 cd IBM-Data-Science-Coursera

-# Create the basic directory structure
+### Create the basic directory structure
 mkdir -p Course_{1..10}_*
 mkdir -p Course_1_What_is_Data_Science
 mkdir -p Course_2_Tools_for_Data_Science